 Term Description LIVE Content watched live as it was broadcast.
+Any viewing statement that matches +/- 20 seconds from the original broadcast is considered live.
 VOSDAL Includes any time-shift viewing that took place within the same day as the original broadcast.
+VOODAL Note, live streaming and certain platforms like IPTV can have delays in transmission compared to the original broadcast.
+In cases where the delay is over 20 seconds, 'as live' viewing is reported as VOSDAL.
 LIVE + VOSDAL Includes live viewing and time-shifted viewing that took place within the same day as the original broadcast.
 Includes any viewing that takes place within 7 days (168 hours) of the original broadcast.
 VOSDAL is included within the Time-Shift variable.
+Note, due to delays in transmission on some platforms VOSDAL can include some live viewing.
 TIMESHIFT (TSV) Time-shifted viewing must be watched at normal speed in order to be included and reported in the data, so if a viewer watches content in fast-forward mode, they are not counted and do not contribute to the reported viewing figures.
 Trick-mode activity is also excluded (pause, rewind, fast-forward).
 Time-shifted viewing is allocated to the time of the original broadcast, rather than the time when the content was viewed.
 Time-shift includes viewing through a PVR, Games Console, Smart TV or any other playback device.
 On-Demand content is included in Time-shift (VOD, Player) if the content is matched back to content broadcast within the past 168 hours.
 CONSOLIDATED Includes all viewing watched live or within 7 days of original broadcast (168 hours).
 Consolidated data is the industry standard for trading.
 The VOSDAL and time-shift activities allocate time-shifted viewing back to the original broadcast, while the Playback activity reports time-shifted viewing levels linked to the time at which the time-shift activity was happening.
 PLAYBACK As Consolidated is the agreed currency, only content viewed within 7 days of broadcast is reported in time-shift.
 Playback is a mode of viewing, and includes viewing to content matched within 28 days of original broadcast (i.e. it is not linked to currency).